Uganda Sourcing Safari

 - Accommodation: Queen Elizabeth National Park

-- After an early breakfast we’ll take a safari game drive through Queen Elizabeth National Park
+- After an early breakfast we’ll take a safari wildlife drive through Queen Elizabeth National Park

 - We will visit the source of our Uganda coffee at the Bukonzo Organic Cooperative